gothmother/promotions/README.md

 /promotions/123         GET             Retrieves the promotion with ID = 123
 /promotions/123         PUT             Updates the promotion with ID = 123
 /promotions/123         DELETE          Deletes the promotion with ID = 123
-/promotions             GET             List all the promotions available in the database!
+/promotions             GET             List all the promotions available in the database!!
 ```

 ## License